Agnes of Antioch: Issue

 Anna was the ancestress of all subsequent kings of Hungary, as well as the Hungarian princesses, and by marriage of the Piast duchesses St. Kinga and Bl.
 Jolenta of Poland.
 In addition, from her descended the kings of Bohemia from the Přemyslid, Luxembourg, Jagiellon and Habsburg families.

 Death

 Anna's death date was not recorded in any contemporary source, but it is assumed that she died in the year 1184, although it is possible she died a little earlier than that.

+Influence

+Bathing and public baths were important in Komnenos-era Constantinople that she and her husband both grew up in.
+Anna introduced the practice of public bathing to Hungary, having been also raised in Antioch, when at least four bathhouses were operating in the city.
+The earliest known bath in medieval Hungary is a foundation that was laid by her.

 Burial

 Anna was buried at Cathedral Basilica of Saint Stephen in Székesfehérvár.
 Her remains were confidently identified by archeologists during late-19th-century excavations at the ruined cathedral of Székesfehérvár.
 Her remains were afterwards reinterred at the Mathias Church in Budapest, with those of her husband.